 UV light has the ability to destroy harmful microorganisms, particularly when the wavelengths are shorter than 300 nm.

-Not only that, but UV light can increase your plants’ resistance to bacteria, insects, and fungus.
+Not only that, but UV light can increase your plants’ resistance to bacteria, insects, and fungi.

 Grow plants indoors without any UV exposure, and you'll lack all of these benefits.